Charter schools are free, public, and open to all.

 Charter schools have the flexibility and autonomy to differentiate their curriculum, facilities

-Charter schools, like district public schools, are funded according to enrollment, and receive funding from the district and the state according to the number of students attending.
-Unlike traditional district schools, most charter schools do not receive funding to cover the cost of securing a facility.
+Charter schools, like traditional district public schools, are funded according to enrollment, and receive funding from the district and the state according to the number of students attending.
+Charter schools, however, receive no state funding for facilities and cannot leverage local bond and millage funding for their buildings like traditional school districts can.

 Michigan's Charter School Association